 British Accreditation Council accreditation is regarded by students, agents and governments throughout the world as a very reliable guide to educational quality within the private sector.
 For example, institutions accredited by BAC are recognized as qualifying to enrol visa students by UK Government's Home Office.
 With over 25 years of experience, BAC inspectors with their extensive knowledge of the educational sector provide invaluable advice to accredited institutions like IMI.

 IMI is regulated by the Canton of Luzern for the provision of quality standards in adult education.
-The Canton of Luzern regulates IMI Luzern to ensure quality standards in higher education are delivered.
+The Canton of Luzern regulates IMI to ensure quality standards in higher education are delivered.
+We offer a Swiss Degree in International Hospitality Management / Dipl.
+Hôtelier/ère-Restaurateur/rice HF programme which is currently under federal approval.

 The Council for Hospitality Management Education is a non-profit making organisation representing UK, European and International universities and colleges offering higher education programmes in the fields of hospitality studies, hospitality management, and related fields.
 It is CHME’s stated purpose to contribute to the professional development and status of UK, European and International hospitality management education, through the sharing of best practice in scholarship and pedagogy.